Rookout/deployment-examples/aws-ecs/java-wildfly-ecs/README.md

 ## Running on AWS Elastic Container Service
+**The docker-compose file takes care of running a Rookout Agent container**

+1. Set your agent token in the `docker-compose.yml` file

-1. Assemble the web application: in the `helloworld` directory run `svn package`
+1. Build the web application: in the `helloworld` directory run `svn package`

+1. Build custom wildfly image by running `docker build --tag=wildfly-helloworld .`

-1. Build the docker compose image
+1. Upload your docker image to a registry

+1. Create an ECS service from the docker-compose file using ecs-cli : `ecs-cli compose service create`

+1. Run the task from the AWS console

-1. Make sure everything worked by accessing the url provided of your cluster after build completed with context `/wildfly-helloworld`
+1. Make sure everything worked by accessing the url of your cluster after build completed with at route `http://$URL/wildfly-helloworld`

 1. Go to [http://app.rookout.com](http://app.rookout.com) and start debugging!